deanhunt7/deanhunt7.github.io/_posts/2023-01-17-Fourier Transforms.md

 In this graph, the $x$-axis represents DB (sound level), and the $y$-axis represents time.
 However, say a friend of yours takes your recording, and wants to decompose which note you played.
 How would they go about doing this?

-Obviously, this isn't possible by looking at the grpah.
+Obviously, this isn't possible by looking at the graph.
 Although there is a clear pattern, you can't easily turn it into a set of notes.
 What the above graph represents, rather, is the interference pattern between the 3 notes you were playing.

 ![figure1](https://user-images.githubusercontent.com/83550862/213028707-11a756c0-80d5-4bdc-8392-1a3f396d64a6.png)